linishere/-Murdered-and-Missing-Relatives-Map/docs/DeveloperManual.md

 Start the server with node index.js

-The API will be available at http://localhost:443/
+The API will be available at http://localhost:3000/

 ## Running Tests

 Currently, there are no automated tests implemented.
-To run the (placeholder) test script use npm test

 Feel free to add tests using a framework like Jest or Mocha.

 ## API Endpoints

 Here are the main API endpoints (you can update as you go):

-GET /
-Health check

 GET /api/cases
 List all MMIP cases